 Many people look to improve their level of organization during the New Year, and being an organized student can certainly help your child succeed.
 So, how do you bring this idea into your lives in a way that sticks?
 By finding a process that works for you.

-Consider this a resolution in exploration.
+Consider this a New Year’s resolution in exploration.
 First, you need to identify the systems that work best for you.
 For example, do you need obvious visual reminders to help you keep appointments?
 Then maintaining an oversized wall calendar might be a solution to try.
 Rely on your smartphone for everything?
 Then try electronic scheduling and reminders.
 Need to track bills (or college assignments for your college-bound student)?
 Then you need to develop a filing system (either paper or electronic) as well as selecting a scheduling assistant.

 Different people work in different ways, so don’t feel trapped into adhering to someone else’s idea of organization.
 Instead, consider the tools, locations, and digital solutions you already use regularly and see how they can be used to improve your level of organization.